Comparison of two equivariant $\eta$-forms: Abstract

 \section{Abstract}

-In this paper, we define first the equivariant infinitesimal $\eta$-form, then we compare it with the equivariant $\eta$-form, modulo exact forms, by a locally computable form.
+In this paper, we first define the equivariant infinitesimal $\eta$-form, then we compare it with the equivariant $\eta$-form, modulo exact forms, by a locally computable form.
 As a consequence, we obtain the singular behavior of the equivariant $\eta$-form, modulo exact forms, as a function on the acting Lie group.
-This result extends Goette's previous result to the most general case, and it plays an important role in our recent work on the localization of $\eta$-invariants.
+This result extends a result of Goette and it plays an important role in our recent work on the localization of $\eta$-invariants and on the differential $K$-theory.